not-ayan/youtube-dl-bot/README.md

 # YouTube-DL Bot 🤖

-A versatile Telegram bot for downloading media from various platforms, including YouTube, Instagram, Reddit, and more.
+A versatile Telegram bot for downloading media from various platforms, including YouTube, Instagram, Reddit, Pinterest, and more.
 Built with Python and `aiogram`, this bot makes it easy to download and share videos, photos, and other media directly in Telegram.

 ---